Smaragdus7/Auth0_react/README.md

 ## Remember to:

-* Add your API key, you can generate it here: https://manage.auth0.com/
+* Add your API domain and client ID, you can generate them here: https://manage.auth0.com/